Learn at the Museum

 What is the educational value of field trips?
 Read about how taking students to an art museum improves their critical-thinking skills and more.

-Thank you to Art Bridges, Blumenthal Foundation, Bank of America Charitable Foundation, and American Institute of Architects Asheville for supporting programs for pre-K–12 students in 2020–2021.
+Thank you to Art Bridges, Blumenthal Foundation, Bank of America Charitable Foundation, and American Institute of Architects Asheville for supporting programs for educators in 2023–2024.